CleitonAmbrosini/Clean-Code-And-Clean-Architecture/README.md

 * test: used when making changes of any kind to tests, whether adding new tests or refactoring existing tests.
 Example: adding contract tests and modifying unit tests.

+* build: used when making any modifications to build files and dependencies.
+Example: adding Apache Kafka dependencies.

 ## Getting Started

 ### Executing program